dkrylovdotcom/tg-media-vault/README.md

 ## Why the TG Media Vault?

-All of us have smartphones that is used to create important photos & videos that represents our long-life memory.
+- All of us have smartphones that is used to create important photos & videos that represents our long-life memory.
-The smartphones has limited storage space.
+- The smartphones has limited storage space.
 The smartphones could be broken by any reasons.
-The smartphones are getting old, and when it happens we need to save our media content to not lose it.
+- The smartphones are getting old, and when it happens we need to save our media content to not lose it.

 ## Why to not use a public cloud?

 - The public cloud may have no access without the internet connection or government restrictions.
 - The public cloud storage is a shareware/freemium — "Use only 5GB of the storage free, if you want more just pay us"
+- You want to select photos or videos that should be saved to omit saving really private media content that you wouldn't to share with anyone
 - Telegram offers unlimited cloud storage for all users, meaning you can store as many files as you want, as long as they are below the per-file size limit.
 - There's a 2GB file size limit per file for regular users, and Telegram Premium users can send files up to 4GB. _(actual for 2025 year)_
 - Telegram is a familiar way of sending media content not only to the younger, but also to older generation _(parents / grandparents)_

 The TG Media Vault system is cost saving approach that is using both of the public & private storage advantages by storing media content in the Telegram & hardware storage.
 The presence of two distributed storage locations increases the likelihood of continuous data availability in the event of a failure of one node.

 BTW, if you need an additional layer of storage resilience, you may use some solution to make copies, like [rsync](https://linux.die.net/man/1/rsync).